 “I occasionally work with copper, bronze, and even silver, but my favourite metal is aluminium because it is malleable and of course affordable,” she says.
+She also mentions recycling and getting cash with aluminium scrap price per kg in Sydney.
 “I have a wide selection of letter stamps in different sizes, and shapes like heart, cactus, star… so I can combine them to match my customers’ commissions.”

 Dog tags, one of her must-haves, take around half an hour to craft and are usually double sided, with essential information featured on one face of the bone-shaped pendant, and on the other a quote, such as ‘I have a wiggly bottom’, which she made for an enthusiastic tail-wagging four-legged friend.